Leaders stop fighting yourself

 People who aren’t at war with themselves have an appreciation of their strengths and weaknesses.
 Their self-knowledge allows them to be more intentional and deliberate in their decision-making.

-Start paying attention to when you perform certain tasks, when your thoughts start to wander, when you can really focus.
+Start paying attention to when you perform specific tasks when your thoughts start to wonder1 when you can really focus.
 You might notice that you do your best technical writing in the morning and are better able to do creative thinking in the afternoon.

 When you gain better self-knowledge, you’re in a position to structure your day to improve your productivity, creativity, and overall connectedness – with yourself, others, and the work at hand.
 You stop fighting yourself and you start exploring your talents, abilities, and skills.